Gunman-Contracts-modders/gunman-contracts-modders.github.io/docs/weapons/anbhvrgunbase.md

 :   Postfix

 Usage example
 :   Play recoil on the hand holding the gun.
-It counts as two-handed if the other hand holds a second grip point (foregrip, rail).

 Not used
 :   `direction`